tiagu/Nucleus/README.md

 ## Data used
-This table shows the main datasets used to train and validate Detectron2.
+This table shows the main datasets used to train and validate our models.
 These are available at XXXXXXXXXX.

 |   | #images  |  #instances | size  | comments  |
 |---|---|---|---|---|